-A fun challenge for DIYers is to take popular items and create knock-offs of them.
-Use this tutorial to make a Ballard Designs Seagrass Lamp Shade knock-off that will cost you a small fraction of the price of the name-brand item.
+A fun challenge for DIYers is to take popular items and create knock-offs of them!
+Use this tutorial to make a DIY seagrass lamp shade that will cost you a small fraction of the price of those name-brand ones!

-As a crafter and DIYer, I often look at name-brand items and think about how I can create a similar item in a creative budget-friendly way.
-Homemade items won’t look exactly the same as the store-bought equivalent, but you wouldn’t realize it most of the time.
+As a crafter and DIYer, I often look at name-brand items and think about how I can create a similar version in a budget-friendly way.
+Homemade items won’t look exactly the same as their store-bought equivalents, but you probably wouldn’t notice the difference most of the time.

 So, the first thing I needed to do was visit the thrift store.
-I bet you saw that coming too!
+I bet you saw that coming!

-I found this woven thing and think it is supposed to be a seat cushion.
+I found this woven thing, which I believe is supposed to be a seat cushion.
 Or maybe a placemat.
 I have no clue.

-The one thing I did know was that the texture seemed perfect seagrass lamp shade.
+The one thing I did know was that the texture looked perfect for a seagrass lamp shade.
 It seemed like it would fit the bill, so for $2, I was ready to start making this knock-off.

 Ok, let’s dive in and create this lamp!